Hibachi Shrimp (Benihana Copycat)

 Once done, pat them dry and hold the prawn tightly.
 Next, firmly twist the head of the prawns.
 Hold the tail, peel away the outer shell, and pull off the legs from the underside.

-Using a knife, put a small cut that runs down the length of the prawn’s back.
+Using a knife, make a small cut that runs down the length of the prawn’s back.
 Once you cut, you will see a small black line; it’s the vein.
-Use the tip of the knife to pull out the vein and discard it.
+Use the knife’s tip to pull out the vein and discard it.

-Now, rinse them again with cold water and make sure that you have cleaned the intestines well.
+Now, rinse them again with cold water and ensure you have cleaned the intestines well.
 These prawns are ready to use now.

-Keep the frozen shrimp under cold water and rinse them properly until they are defrosted.
+Keep the frozen shrimp under cold water and rinse them properly until they defrost.
 Pat dry using paper towels, and they are ready to be cooked.

-You can also include chicken or steak along with shrimp in this stir fry version.
-If you are adding these, season them and cook them before adding them to the recipe.
+You can also include chicken, steak, and shrimp in this stir-fried version.
+If you add these, season and cook them before adding them to the recipe.

 Ingredients